g0hww/ghpsdr3-kx3-server/README.md

  - Hamlib (calls rigctl)

 Todo:
- - Not sure yet.
+ - Switch to native KX3 control messages, avoiding use of hamlib/rigctl

 Basic usage:
- - run kx3-server.py -s /dev/ttyUSB1 hw:0 -r 192000 (or similar)
+ - run kx3-server.py -s -r 192000 /dev/ttyUSB1 hw:0  (or similar)
  - run dspserver
- - run QtRadio
+ - run QtRadio and connect to the dspserver

 Usage: kx3-server.py [-h] [-r SAMPLERATE] [-s] [-p] serial_device audio_device

-positional arguments:
+Mandatory arguments:

-  serial_device         the serial device that the KX3 is connected on i.e.
+  serial_device         the serial device that the KX3 is connected on i.e. /dev/ttyUSB0

-                        /dev/ttyUSB0
-  audio_device          the audio device that the KX3 is connected on i.e.
+  audio_device          the audio device that the KX3 is connected on i.e. hw:0
-                        /dev/ttyUSB0

-optional arguments:
+Optional arguments:

-  -h, --help            show this help message and exit -r SAMPLERATE, --samplerate SAMPLERATE
+  -h, --help            show this help message and exit

+  -r SAMPLERATE, --samplerate SAMPLERATE
                         the sample rate for the I/Q data, i.e spectrum bandwidth

-  -s, --swapiq          Swap the I and Q inputs, reversing the spectrum -p, --predsp          Offload some processing to an instance of predsp.py
+  -s, --swapiq          swap the I and Q inputs, reversing the spectrum

+  -p, --predsp          offload some processing to an instance of predsp.py

 Predsp:
 If you want to run kx3-server.py on embedded hardware (like BeagleBone Black),